nicolasard/personalStuff/Grafana.md

 We can push also push some of our applications data to the influxDB server.
 This can be made thanks to the **filebeat** and **logstash** applications

 #### About Filebeat
+Filebeat it's the application that reads the logs from and send them to Logstash.

 #### About Logstash
+Logstash have the concept of *"Pipelines"*.
+A pipeline has a input, it could have a filter, and it have an output.

+The most common filter that you can use in Logstash it's called Grok https://www.elastic.co/guide/en/logstash/7.6/plugins-filters-grok.html